 The Covid-19 pandemic saw an improvement in air quality across the country as national lockdowns saw empty roads.
 This included a hugely positive impact on the district’s air quality, particularly in the five AQMAs.
 Despite the return of large volumes of vehicles in 2021 as normality returned, air quality has remained below national objectives.

 Mill Hill in Enderby has previously had one of the highest levels of monitored nitrogen dioxide in the district.
-The elevated levels have reduced from their 2018 high of 47μg/m3 to 29μg/min the most recent 2021 measurements.
+The elevated levels have reduced from their 2018 high of 47μg/m3 to 29μg/m3 in the most recent 2021 measurements.

 Other AQMAs include the M1 corridor between Leicester Forest East and Thorpe Astley, which recorded a high of 27μg/m3 at a monitoring point on Hinckley Road, a huge reduction from the 2018 peak of 47μg/m3.
 Measurements recorded at Enderby Road in Whetstone in 2021 were lower than in 2020, at 19μg/m3.